livbjorkli/A2_working-with-code-and-data-submission/README.md

 # Paint by numbers art designs

-- Paint by numbers designs are a creative activity including art templates that are labelled with a specific numbers, each of whihc corresponds to a different colour, allowing users to fill in the sections with the matching hues.
+- Paint by numbers designs are a creative activity including art templates that are labelled with a specific numbers, each of which corresponds to a different colour, allowing users to fill in the sections with the matching hues.

 ## Table of contents
 - [General info](#general-info)